The two-hop architecture

 streaming | One chat POST claimed the run and is responsible for the worker query + persistence |

-The first POST .../chat for a pending run calls startRunStream() with { workspaceId, appId, runId }.
+POST .../chat for a pending run calls startRunStream() with { workspaceId, appId, runId }.
 That update is atomic and only succeeds when the run is pending, or when a completed/failed run is being extended with a longer message list.
 If a second tab, route remount, or back/forward navigation sends the same initial POST while the first request is still initializing the sandbox, the duplicate POST returns an empty successful stream and does not start another worker query.
 If stale browser history sends an old message list for a completed run, the claim is rejected so persisted conversation history is not overwritten.

 Once the browser-facing stream exists, consumeSseStream registers it in Redis and saves activeStreamId on the run.
 At that point other tabs can resume the live stream.
 The chat route also captures UI stream chunks into a Redis replay buffer with ordered sequence numbers and a terminal marker.
 Before activeStreamId exists, reconnecting tabs wait briefly for stream-ready or terminal run events, then fall back to bounded polling rather than starting a duplicate worker query.